tell-k/sphinxjp.themes.revealjs/README.rst

 Setting with  Javascript
 --------------------------

-It is also possible to change the settings by using the Javascript.
+It is also possible to change the settings by using the Javascript & CSS.

 1. create 'mysettings.js'.